AuDHD Symptoms: When ADHD and Autism Co-occurs

 Dr. Roseann Capanna-Hodge

 Attention Deficit Hyperactivity Disorder (ADHD) and Autism Spectrum Disorder (ASD) are both neurodevelopmental conditions, and some individuals experience their combined effects.
 Such a condition is often referred to as AuDHD, which can present a unique set of challenges and symptoms.
-The dual diagnosis of ADHD and ASD makes the condition very complex (Mayes et al., 2012).
+Research suggests that the dual diagnosis of ADHD and ASD, including the process of an autism diagnosis, makes the condition very complex (Mayes et al., 2012).

-The first step to understanding AuDHD symptoms is to know what ADHD and ASD look like as separate conditions.
-AuDHD symptoms encompass traits from both conditions.
-Each individual's experience and symptom presentation will be unique and will require personalized support and understanding.
+The first step to understanding AuDHD symptoms is to know what an ADHD diagnosis and ASD look like as separate conditions.
+These symptoms encompass traits from both conditions.
+Each individual’s experience and symptom presentation will be unique and will require personalized support and understanding.

 Distractibility

 Kids with AuDHD may struggle with the symptoms of inattentiveness and distractibility.
-They're easily distracted by internal thoughts or external stimuli, just like most people with ADHD.
+They're easily distracted by internal thoughts or external sensory stimuli sometimes, just like most people with ADHD.
 These kids might also lose track of conversations and miss instructions.
 They also have difficulty focusing on tasks and paying attention, leading to academic or professional difficulties.

 Hyperactivity and Impulsivity

-Hyperactivity can manifest as excessive fidgeting, restlessness, and difficulty sitting still.
-Impulsivity might involve blurting out answers, interrupting others, or acting without thinking, potentially causing social conflicts or risky behavior.
+Hyperactivity can manifest as excessive fidgeting, restlessness exhibit impulsivity, and difficulty sitting still.
+Impulsivity might involve blurting out answers, interrupting others, or acting without thinking, potentially causing conflicts and challenges outside social norms or risky behavior.
 These two are the most common symptoms of ADHD that are also evident in AuDHD.

 Restricted Interests and Repetitive Behaviors